yenyang/Water_Features/Water_Features/LongDescription.md

 ## Translations
 I am looking for volunteers to help translate the mod into the official languages.
 For those interested please find the project in the discord link.
 CSL2:CODEMODS -> mods-wip -> Water Features: Translations.
-Suppored Languages: German, Spanish, Portuguese, Polish,
+Fully or Partially Suppored Languages: German, Spanish, Brazilian Portuguese, Polish, Korean, French, and Russian.
+See credits for list of translators.

 # Detailed Descrption
 ## Water Tool